Short-Term Load Forecasting Using AMI Data: Proposed Approach

 We apply \textsc{svd} on $A$ to get $A = U\Sigma V^T$ and consider its approximation $A_d := U_d \Sigma_d {V_d}^T$.
 Let $H := U_d \Sigma_d$, then rows of $H$ are the $d$-dimensional representations of hours of $A$.
-Each coordinate (columns) of $H$ is a feature of hours, based on the overall consumption patterns and weather information in $A$.

-We find a clustering ${\mathcal C} = \{C_1,C_2,\ldots,C_r\}$ for training hours (rows of $H$), where $r$ is the total number of clusters.
-Each cluster $C_i$ contains hours that are substantially similar to each other based on the overall consumption patterns and weather.
+Each column of $H$ is a feature of hours, based on the loads of all consumers in $A$.
+We cluster the training hours of $H$ into $r$ clusters, ${\mathcal C} = \{C_1,C_2,\ldots,C_r\}$.
+Each cluster $C_i$ contains hours that are substantially similar to each other based on the overall consumption patterns (see Figure~\ref{fig_clust_goodness_swe} in appendix).

 We choose the values of $d$ (the number of reduced dimensions) and $r$ (the number of clusters) by evaluating the quality of clusters.
-The chosen values for $d$ are $300$, $300$, and $34$ while those for $r$ are $80$, $70$, and $70$ for Sweden, Ireland, and Australia dataset, respectively. \begin{remark} Note that we should select the number of singular values $d$ of $\Sigma$ for \textsc{svd} which makes up at least $90 \%$ of the weight/energy in $\Sigma$ \cite{leskovec2014mining} \end{remark} We select value for $d$ such that it retains almost $99 \%$ energy of the $\Sigma$ matrix for Sweden ($300$) and Ireland ($300$) dataset while $100 \%$ energy for Australia ($34$) dataset (recall that $d \leq \min\{n,m+3\}$).
-In order to perform clustering on the dimensionality reduced data, we use $k$-means++ algorithm \cite{arthur2007k}.
-To avoid local minima, we replicate the clustering $1000$ times and select the most accurate partition \cite{jain2010data}.
+The chosen values for $r$ are $80$, $70$, and $70$, while those for $d$ are $300$, $424$, and $34$ for Sweden, Ireland, and Australia datasets respectively. \begin{remark} No dimensionality reduction is applied for the Australia dataset as the number of consumers (columns of the load matrix) is already small, i.e. "$34$". \end{remark}

+\begin{remark} We selected the singular values $d$ of $\Sigma$ for \textsc{svd} that preserve $80\%$, $80\%$, and $100\%$ cumulative energy in $\Sigma$ for Sweden, Ireland, and Australia datasets, respectively.
+We can see in Figure~\ref{fig_svd_val_swe} (in appendix) that $d = 300$ (for $d \leq r $) contains $80\%$ of the cumulative energy of $\Sigma$ for Sweden dataset (Figure~\ref{fig_svd_val_swe} (b) in appendix). \end{remark}

+We use $k$-means++ algorithm~\cite{arthur2007k} to cluster the rows of $H$.
+To avoid local minima, we replicate the clustering $1000$ times and select the most accurate partition.